build-on-aws/content/tutorials/deploy-serverless-spark-jobs-to-aws-using-github-actions/index.md

  - An AWS account (if you don't yet have one, you can create one and [set up your environment here](https://aws.amazon.com/getting-started/guides/setup-environment/)).
  - A GitHub account - sign up for free at [github.com](https://github.com/).
  - The `git` command
-- (optional) VS Code
+- An editor (VS Code, vim, emacs, Notepad.exe)

 We also need to create some infrastructure for our jobs to run.
 For the purposes of this tutorial, we're only going to create one set of resources.
-In a production environment, you could easily create an additional set of resources and change your workflows to run in different accounts or environments.
+In a real-world environment, you might create test, staging, and production environments and change your workflows to run in these different environments or even completely different AWS accounts.
+These are the resources we need:

-- EMR Serverless application - We'll use EMR 6.9.0 with Spark 3.2.1
+- EMR Serverless application - We'll use EMR 6.9.0 with Spark 3.3.0
-- S3 buckets - This will contain our integration test artifacts, versioned production releases, and any job output
+- S3 bucket - This will contain our integration test artifacts, versioned production releases, and logs from each job run
+- IAM roles
-- IAM role - We'll create a single IAM role that can be used by our GitHub Action with a limited set of permissions to deploy and run Spark jobs
+  - One role used by our GitHub Action with a limited set of permissions to deploy and run Spark jobs, and view the logs

-You can create these resources by downloading the [CloudFormation template](./ci-cd-serverless-spark.cfn.yaml) and using the AWS CLI, or by navigating to the [CloudFormation console](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create) and uploading the template there.
+  - One role used by the Spark job that can access data on S3

 ### Creating Demo Resources

 > **Note**: This demo can only be run in `us-east-1` region - if you want to use another region, you will need to [create your EMR Serverless application with a VPC](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/vpc-access.html).

-1. Create the CloudFormation stack in the console or via the CLI
+You can create these resources by downloading the [CloudFormation template](./ci-cd-serverless-spark.cfn.yaml) and either using the AWS CLI, or by navigating to the [CloudFormation console](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create) and uploading the template there.

 There are two parameters you can set when creating the stack:

 - `GitHubRepo` is the `user/repo` format of your GitHub repository that you want your OIDC role to be able to access.
+We create the repository in the next step and will be something like `<your-github-username>/ci-cd-serverless-spark`
 - `CreateOIDCProvider` allows you to disable creating the OIDC endpoint for GitHub in your AWS account if it already exists.

 ```bash